Finnoy Travel - Travel Stories and Reviews

 No1 Lounge Among Many Other Lounges

 London Heathrow is the busiest airport in Europe.
-It has five terminals and there are seven different companies operating lounges.
-We departed from terminal 3 which has 5 different business lounges.
+It has five terminals and seven different companies operating lounges.
+We departed from terminal 3, which has five different business lounges.
 In other words, there are many lounges to choose from.

-Aside from London Heathrow Airport, there are 5 other airports in the London area.
-In this article, we only concentrate on No1 Business Lounge at London Heathrow Airport in terminal 3.
-We had often heard positive feedback about No1 Lounge so we decided to visit there and finally made our review of this lounge.
+Aside from London Heathrow Airport, there are five other airports in the London area.
+This article only concentrates on No1 Business Lounge at London Heathrow Airport in Terminal 3.
+We had often heard positive feedback about No1 Lounge, so we decided to visit there and finally reviewed it.

 Our Review Plan: The Lounge and the A350

 Our itinerary was from London Heathrow to Helsinki Airport.
-We had an economy class ticket but we had upgraded it to business class with Finnair Plus points.
+We had an economy class ticket but upgraded it to business class with Finnair Plus points.
 Unfortunately, we were downgraded back to Economy class just moments before the flight.
-Luckily, we were still able to access the No1 Lounge before the said flight for free.
+Luckily, we could still access the No1 Lounge for free before the flight.
 You can read about our Finnair review from a separate Finnair article.

-This time Finnair was endorsing No1 Lounge for their business passengers.
+Finnair was endorsing No1 Lounge for their business passengers this time.
 Even though the lounge is privately owned and operated, many other airlines are sending their customers to this lounge too.

 How to Find No1 Lounge at the Airport?